shivannis/xandr-docs-public/xandr-docs/articles/monetize/select-an-audit-option-for-a-creative.md

 - **Platform Audit**: Select this option to submit the creative for auditing by the
-  Xandr Audit team and perform the following:
+  Microsoft Advertising Audit team and perform the following:
   - Select a priority.

     > [!NOTE]
     > Business days are from 9:00pm Sunday to 11:59pm Friday ET.

-    Xandr charges a fee for each audited creative.
+    Microsoft Advertising charges a fee for each audited creative.
 Creatives are audited in the order that they are received with a target completion time of one business day from the submission time.
 Priority audits, which are available for an additional fee, are completed within two